George Gershwin: Recordings and film

 Early in his career, under both his own name and pseudonyms, Gershwin recorded more than one hundred forty player piano rolls which were a main source of his income.
 The majority were popular music of the period and a smaller proportion were of his own works.
 Once his musical theater-writing income became substantial, his regular roll-recording career became superfluous.
 He did record additional rolls throughout the 1920s of his main hits for the Aeolian Company's reproducing piano, including a complete version of his Rhapsody in Blue.
 Compared to the piano rolls, there are few accessible audio recordings of Gershwin's playing.
 His first recording was his own "Swanee" with the Fred Van Eps Trio in 1919.
 The recorded balance highlights the banjo playing of Van Eps, and the piano is overshadowed.
 The recording took place before "Swanee" became famous as an Al Jolson specialty in early 1920.
 Gershwin recorded an abridged version of Rhapsody in Blue with Paul Whiteman and his orchestra for the Victor Talking Machine Company in 1924, soon after the world premiere.
 Gershwin and the same orchestra made an electrical recording of the abridged version for Victor in 1927.
 However, a dispute in the studio over interpretation angered Whiteman and he walked out on the session.
 Victor's staff conductor and arranger Nathaniel Shilkret led the orchestra, though Whiteman is still credited as conductor on the original record labels.

 Gershwin made a number of solo piano recordings of tunes from his musicals, some including the vocals of Fred and Adele Astaire, as well as his Three Preludes for piano.
 In 1929, Gershwin "supervised" the world premiere recording of An American in Paris with Nathaniel Shilkret and the Victor Symphony Orchestra.
 Gershwin's role in the recording was rather limited, particularly because Shilkret was conducting and had his own ideas about the music.
 When it was realized that no one had been hired to play the brief celeste solo, Gershwin was asked if he could and would play the instrument, and he agreed.
 Gershwin can be heard, rather briefly, on the recording during the slow section.

-Gershwin appeared on several radio programs, including Rudy Vallee's, and played some of his compositions.
+Gershwin also appeared on several radio programs, including Rudy Vallee's, and played some of his compositions.
 This included the third movement of the Concerto in F with Vallee conducting the studio orchestra.
 Some of these performances were preserved on transcription discs and have been released on LP and CD.